oauth-wg/oauth-browser-based-apps/draft-ietf-oauth-browser-based-apps.md

 #### Refresh Tokens

-It is recommended to use both access tokens and refresh tokens, as it enables access tokens to be short-lived and minimally scoped (e.g., using {{RFC8707}}).
-When using refresh tokens, the BFF obtains the refresh token (step F) and associates it with the user's session.
+When using refresh tokens, as described in Section 4.14 of {{oauth-security-topics}}, the BFF obtains the refresh token (step F) and associates it with the user's session.

 If the BFF notices that the user's access token has expired and the BFF has a refresh token, it can use the refresh token to obtain a fresh access token.
 These steps are not shown in the diagram, but would occur between step J and K. Note that this BFF client is a confidential client, so it will use its client authentication in the refresh token request.